Follow Your Heart

 Billie Holiday played in the background while I stared out the window searching for the right words to write up about Amsterdam.
 A heart shaped foam smiled up at me from the cappuccino reminding me of all the kind people I’d met along the route, and helped me make route 25 possible.

-Today woke up in Toulouse with some incredible news, my sister Helen had finally completed her mammoth 3007km trek across New Zealand with her boyfriend Alex!
+Today I woke up with some incredible news, my sister Helen had finally completed her mammoth 3007km trek across New Zealand with her boyfriend Alex!
 Their Te Aroa Charity walk was complete after 4 months of adventuring.
-Smiling from ear to ear I couldn't explain in words how proud I was of her...
-So I decided to show her instead.
+Smiling from ear to ear I couldn't explain in words how proud I was of her... so I decided to show her instead.

-Map: To see the 6.8km route click here - no live gps route due to little bit of a battery fight ;-)
+To see the 6.8km route click here - no live gps route due to little bit of a battery fight!

 Highlights: great views along the La Garonne river, including Dôme de la Grave, Ecole des Beaux Arts.
 Cycling along Canal du Midi, Jardin Compans Caffarelli, the tasty food market on Boulevard D'Arcole

 Bike rental: Pierre Qui Roule www.pierrequiroule.fr, you can also use the city's hire bike system called Vélô Toulouse

 Food: Amazing traditional food at La P'tite Gouaille

 Thanks to all the the kind people I met along my route, who showed me the best bicycle paths, great tips & good tea!

 Bernardo de Jeurissen at L'appart cafe